-Sun protection with the science of skincare
+Sun protection with the science of skincare: sunscreen for the face versus for the body

 The sun’s UV rays can have a major effect on your skin’s health and the way it looks and feels.
 While most of us know that sunscreen is a powerful tool for protecting our skin, it’s common for women in the UK to use the same sun protection product for face and body.
 When you think about your sunscreen as a form of skincare, it seems odd to expect the same product to do double duty.
 After all, you wouldn’t use a facial moisturiser all over your body, and you wouldn’t apply body lotion to your face.

-What makes facial sunscreens different?
+What makes facial sunscreens different from sun protection for the body?

 Like facial moisturisers, sunscreen products for your face tend to be formulated differently to body moisturisers.
 Unlike your body, facial skin is exposed to the elements all day every day.
 It’s also where some of the most delicate skin – like the area under your eyes – is found.
 The best modern facial sunscreens are formulated to the same high standards as skincare products.
 They’re designed to be comfortable to wear on your face, with textures that are lighter and more easily-absorbed than sunscreens for the body.
 Many good-quality face sunscreens are…